ElizabethBerenzon/cyberservice-management-system/README.md

 #cyberservice-management-system

-Currently under development.Continuously improving business logic and system's structure
+Currently under development.Continuously improving business logic and system's structure The goal of this project is to apply the knowledge acquired in information system structure and design, as well as to leverage AI tools to support system analysis, modeling, and documentation processes.

 Course Project : Information Systems Analysis and Design CyberService - Cyber Security Services Management System